sdc-china/IDA-doc/_posts/2018-11-16-references-install-ida-by-argocd.md

 ### Setup private helm charts repository (Optional)

-If the public helm charts repository is not available in your network, then you can setup your private helm charts repository.
+If the public helm charts repository is not available in your network, then you can setup private helm charts repository.

 - The helm charts repository can be hosted by any web server, the layout of the repository looks like this: